curityio/mcp-authorization-secured-api/README.md

 ## Run an AI Agent

-An AI agent can use any MCP client that implements the client side of the Model Content Protocol Authorization specification.\
+An AI agent can use any MCP client that implements the client side of the MCP authorization specification.\
-The repo includes an adapted version of the [TypeScript SDK Example MCP OAuth Client](https://github.com/modelcontextprotocol/typescript-sdk/blob/main/src/examples/client/simpleOAuthClient.ts).\
+The repo includes an adapted version of the [TypeScript SDK Example MCP OAuth Client](https://github.com/modelcontextprotocol/typescript-sdk/blob/main/src/examples/client/simpleOAuthClient.ts).

 ### Option 1

-If you used the option 1 server deployment, use the following commands to run the MCP client.
+If you used the option 1 backend deployment, use the following commands to run the MCP client.

 ```bash
 cd mcp-client